reworkhow/LPChoose.jl/tutorials/LPChoose_Tutorial.md

 # A Tutorial on running LPChoose in Julia

-LPChoose function is able to choose animals for sequencing given haplotype information hapblock based on linear programming.
-There are two applications of the function: 1) identify minimum number of animals containing all unique haplotypes in the population; 2) identify a fixed number of animals whose haplotypes include as large a proportion as possible of the haplotypes present in the population given a limited budget.
+The LPChoose package is able to choose animals for sequencing given haplotype information using linear programming.
+There are two applications in this package: 1) identify minimum number of animals containing all unique haplotypes in the population; 2) identify a fixed number of animals whose haplotypes include as large a proportion as possible of the haplotypes present in the population given a limited budget.

 ## Installation

 ### Install Julia

-Julia is pulicly available on https://julialang.org/downloads/.
-Choose the proper version for your computer operating system.
+Julia is publicly available at https://julialang.org/downloads/.
+Install the proper version for your computer operating system.

 ### Install LPChoose

-You can download LPChoose function from Github https://github.com/reworkhow/LPChoose.jl.
+You can download the LPChoose package from Github https://github.com/reworkhow/LPChoose.jl.
 <img src="fig1.png">

 Or you can download it using the command line in Terminal: git clone https://github.com/reworkhow/LPChoose.jl.git.